M-J-Delaunay/empathia/README.md

-# 🌐 Empathia — v0.16
+# 🌐 Empathia — v0.17
 *March 2026*

-> Added: Public Streams, Fireworks, The Element System, The Archive of Fireworks, Research Streams, Subchats.
-Empathia is not just a mirror for pain — it is a celebration of human connection at its most extraordinary.
+> Added: Audio Conversations — the same chemistry system applied to voice.
+Timestamp reactions.
+The moment it changed — preserved forever.

 > This is the current version.